 where $\omega_r=\hbar k_l^2/(2m_a)$ is the recoil frequency.

-The probe perturbation in (\ref{eq:Upm:3D:0}) appears in three terms: A modulation propagating to the right with phase velocity $v_1=\delta_p/(k_0+k_l\sin\theta_p)$, another to the left with velocity $v_2=-\delta_p/(k_0-k_l\sin\theta_p)$, and a third moving with velocity $v_3=\delta_p/(k_l\sin\theta_p)$.
-Each of these terms will produce an excitation of atomic density waves on their own.
-Thus, for the sake of simplicity, we consider them separately in the theoretical considerations that follow.
+The probe perturbation in (\ref{eq:Upm:3D:0}) appears in three terms: For $\theta_p < \theta_x$, the first probe term in (\ref{eq:Upm:3D:0}) represents a modulation propagating to the right with phase velocity $v_1=\delta_p/(k_0+k_l\sin\theta_p)$, the second probe term a modulation propagating to the left with velocity $v_2=-\delta_p/(k_0-k_l\sin\theta_p)$, and the final probe term a modulation moving with velocity $v_3=\delta_p/(k_l\sin\theta_p)$ to the right or left depending on which side of the $z$-axis $\theta_p$ lies on; for $\theta_p$ as indicated in Fig.~\ref{fig:samir1}(c,d) $v_3$ is to the right.
+Each of these terms will {excite atomic density waves.
+The contributions of $v_1$ and $v_2$ to Brillouin propagation were discussed in \cite{gryn96,proc95}, but the role of $v_3$ in directed propagation has not been emphasized in the literature.
+The reason is that most of the previous works focused on the case of $\theta_p = 0$~\cite{renzoni02a,grynpra2003,samir22,cubero22}, which causes the last term in Eq.~\ref{eq:Upm:3D:0} for the potential to reduce to a pure function of time.
+In this case, no force is associated with the last term, and the term is neglected.
+For the sake of simplicity in keeping track of the contribution from $v_3$ versus the contributions from $v_1$ and $v_2$, we consider them separately in the theoretical considerations that follow.